Cefuroxime Axetil Tablet

 Alu-Alu blister packs.

 Cefuroxime Axetil Tablet is available in an Alu-Alu blister of 10 tablets.
-Such 10 blisters with package inserts in a unit box.
+Such are 10 blisters with package inserts in a unit box.

 interested? let’s talk.